Ingram-01/geostack-docs/docs/expressions.rst

   The black bars inside the red squares are all expression field.

+To write an expression click with the mouse on the field and type something.

 .. figure:: videos/add_expression.gif
   :width: 400
   :alt: Add Expression

-  To write an expression click with the mouse on the field and type what you need.
+  In this example we simply write a value

 Creating recipes
 ----------------